1924 United States presidential election in Florida

-Background

 Ever since the disfranchisement of blacks at the beginning of the 1890s, Florida had effectively been a one-party state ruled by the Democratic Party.
 The disfranchisement of blacks and poor whites by poll taxes in 1889 had left the Republican Party – between 1872 and 1888 dependent upon black votes – virtually extinct.

 With the single exception of William Howard Taft’s win in Calhoun County in 1908 the Democratic Party won every county in Florida in every presidential election from 1892 until 1916.
 Only twice – and never for more than one term – did any Republican serve in either house of the state legislature between 1896 and 1928.
 Despite this Democratic dominance and the restrictions on the franchise of the poorer classes due to the poll tax, significant socialist movements developed and persisted in Tampa and to a lesser extent over other parts of the state, especially against the powerful Ku Klux Klan.
 There was also a powerful Prohibitionist movement in older North Florida, which saw the Prohibition Party even win the governorship for one term under the notorious anti-Catholic minister Sidney J. Catts.

-The 1920 presidential election saw Warren Harding, aided substantially by isolationist sentiment in the region, gain more support in the former Confederacy than any Republican since black disfranchisement, in the process winning three Florida counties.